 Maintenance of Status

-The ALSO Approved Instructor status may be maintained by teaching in three ALSO courses within a five year time period.
+The ALSO Approved Instructor status may be maintained by teaching in three ALSO courses within each five year time period.
 Valid teaching experiences include teaching in provider, refresher or instructor courses.
 Instructors must also maintain an active maternity care practice, either personally, or through the supervision of residents.
 As long as an approved instructor maintains active status, retaking the ALSO Provider Course is not necessary.

 ALSO Course Directors must have successfully completed an ALSO Provider Course.
 It is also beneficial if he or she has previously participated as faculty in a Provider Course.

 The Course Director oversees and manages all aspects of implementing the course.
 He or she is ultimately responsible for ensuring that the course meets all course requirements.
 The Course Director must also remain on-site during the entire course, including longitudinal courses (those completed over several weeks / months in smaller segments).